Supernova PTF12glz: a possible shock breakout driven through an aspherical wind: Radiative diffusion through a slab

 We would like to check whether our model can reproduce the decrease of the blackbody temperature $T_{BB}$ observed in Figure~\ref{fig:evo_param_TR}, in addition to producing a growing radius.
 Here again, given the simplicity of our model geometry, we are interested in the evolution of $T_{BB}$ rather than trying to fit its actual values.
 By modeling each cell of the $z=h/2$ surface as a blackbody with temperature $T\propto u(x,y)^{1/4}$ and summing up all the cell spectra, we can compute the overall spectrum of the surface.
 The resultant spectrum is well represented by a blackbody spectrum, which allows us to deduce the blackbody temperature of the surface.
 This strategy also provides an additional way to recover the growing radius, by using:

 In Figure~\ref{fig:temp}, we show the evolution of the temperature $T_{BB}$ and radius $r_{BB}$, assuming $h=1\times10^{15}\,\rm cm$, a constant mass density $\rho=3\times10^{-14}\,\rm g\,\rm cm^{-3}$ and an input energy of $10^{51}$\,erg.
 Using this energy (calculated in Equation~\ref{eq:crude}) as the energy initially deposited in the slab, is equivalent to assuming that all the energy radiated by the SN explosion is released by the time it starts diffusing out through the CSM.
-This is only correct within the simplistic assumption that the characteristic timescale for diffusion is much larger than the characteristic timescale for interaction between the ejecta and the CSM.
-Figure~\ref{fig:temp} shows that the aspherical geometry of the slab allows to recover the increase of the radius $r_{BB}$ and the decrease of the temperature $T_{BB}$ observed in Figure~\ref{fig:evo_param_TR}.
+This is only correct within the assumption that the characteristic timescale for diffusion is much larger than the characteristic timescale for interaction between the ejecta and the CSM, { which we showed is a correct assumption in the case of PTF\,12glz.} Figure~\ref{fig:temp} shows that the aspherical geometry of the slab allows to recover the increase of the radius $r_{BB}$ and the decrease of the temperature $T_{BB}$ observed in Figure~\ref{fig:evo_param_TR}.